What Is The Difference Between Rta And Rtp? 4 Key Points Explained

 Your ideal coating solution awaits.
 Get in touch now!

-A layered film refers to a thin film system where multiple layers of different materials are sequentially deposited to achieve specific functional properties.
+A laminated film is a thin film system in which several layers of different materials are sequentially deposited to achieve specific functional properties.

 Each layer in the system contributes to the overall performance by providing distinct characteristics such as optical transparency, mechanical protection, corrosion resistance, or other functionalities.